linux-system-roles/snapshot/README.md

 If set to true, mount the origin of the snapshot rather than the snapshot.
 When used inside of a snapset definition, use mount_origin parameter.

+### snapshot_lvm_mount_options

+Options to pass to the mount command for the filesystem.
+The argument is a comma separated list.
+See the man page for mount for details.
+Note that XFS by default will not allow multiple filesystems with the same UUID to be mounted at the same time.
+Using the "nouuid" will bypass the duplicate UUID check and allow a snapshot to be mounted at the same time as the snapshot source.

 ### snapshot_lvm_unmount_all